Shadyshift/ls-rustified/README.md

 this is made to be super simple and having no features is part of the design

 # how to install?
-make sure rust and git are installed:
+make sure that rust and git are installed:

 1. git clone https://github.com/Shadyshift/ls-rustified/
 2.  cd ls-rustified